-A three day intervention where the students of Class II & III learnt the names of colors,how to identify them in and lastly create pictures using the colors.
+A three day intervention where the students of Class II & III learnt the names of colours,how to identify them in and lastly create pictures using the colors.

 I began my intervention with students of Class III which had a total strength of four students.
 I brought crayons with me.
 I asked them what colors they knew about first?
 ‘Lal'(red), shouted Rahul, ‘hara(green) shouted Usha, peela (yellow), shouted another.
 I was happy they knew a few colors in their language.
 I then began my lesson, “Today we’ll learn the English words for these Colors.”

-After that I requested them to open their notebooks and make three columns English, Hindi and Colors.
+After that, I requested them to open their notebooks and make three columns English, Hindi and Colors.
 In the colors column, they had to pick up a crayon and color a box.
-They were excited with this activity.
+They were excited about this activity.
 While they were busy with this activity I created new games for them to recall the names of colors such as Fill in the blanks, match the following.

 INTERVENING WITH CLASS II

 Yuvraj, a student of class II, ” Ma’am we want to draw as well.”
-I smiled, amd said definitely.
+I smiled, and said definitely.
 I asked the students of class II to pick students of class III student to sit with.
 I put down the steel glass with the crayons and told class III,”This is a peer learning activity, teach your students well.”
-They enthusiastically began, class II sat patiently while class III picked up a crayon and said this is LAL means RED, while the Class II repeated in unison.
+They enthusiastically began, class II sat patiently while class III picked up a crayon and said this is LAL means RED, while Class II repeated in unison.

 The school bell rang, the day thus had come to an end,

-students formed a line to go back home, and began reciting the usual days of the week when one of my students said, lets do colors.
-They began moving, with Rahul standing besides, them saying RED, Red and the little ones from class I, II, III,IV &V were saying it along.
+students formed a line to go back home, and began reciting the usual days of the week when one of my students said, let’s do colors.
+They began moving, with Rahul standing beside, them saying RED, Red and the little ones from class I, II, III,IV &V were saying it along.